Heatblur-Simulations/f-4e-manual/src/procedures/pre_start.md

 |        | i.
 Target Counters      | SET FOR TGT 1  |
 | **3.** | **INS Alignment**       | **AS DESIRED** |

+> 💡 To avoid electrical power interruption which
+> could result in an INS NO-GO indication, ensure
+> INS is not in the ALIGN mode when the
+> generator switches are placed to ON.
+If a power
+> interruption does occur, switch the power control
+> knob to OFF.
+When power is restored, go from
+> OFF to ALIGN pausing momentarily at STBY.

 ### INS Full Gyrocompass Alignment (WSO)

 Time depends on ambient temperature and BATH alignment accuracy.